-And Asia Pacific stability.
-What’s going to happen with America’s big boss no longer interested in America being big brother?
-The poor countries depending on American presence for security.
-What is Mr. Trump going to invoice for continued protection?
+Asia Pacific stability.
+What’s going to happen with America’s boss no longer interested in America being big brother?
+Those poor countries depending on American presence for security … What is Mr. Trump going to invoice for continued presence?

 The abysmal list goes on and on.
 And on.

-As for the domestic conflicts that have already gripped USA, which so many non-Americans are so furious about, well, please, let the Americans work it out themselves.
-Because who else other than American have the right and the power to do so?
-Do you not think the rest of us just complicate the situation by insisting on involvement?
-On top of which, it’s not as if Donald is ever going to bother.
+As for the domestic conflicts that have already gripped the USA, which so many non-Americans are so furious about, well, I think it might be best to let the Americans work it out themselves.
+Because who else other than they have the right and the power to do so?
+Do you not think the rest of us just complicate the situation, by insisting on involvement?

 World “Leaders” React to Donald Trump